Siberian peashrub

 It is recommended for planting in the outer rows of multi-row plantings.
 It can be used to neutralize soil to prepare for further planting.
 As a legume, C. arborescens fixes nitrogen.
 It is suitable for planting in single-row field windbreaks where a dense, short barrier is desired.

-C. arborescens is used for nesting by several songbirds.
-The seeds are occasionally eaten by a few songbirds.
+C. arborescens is used for nesting by several songbirds but its seeds are rarely eaten by them.
 The plant is not a preferred food for browsing animals, but its fragrant flowers attract many pollen-consuming animals.

 References